 “Indeed,” Helen answered.
 “I have advanced autonomous research technologies and capabilities to study the Earth and this entire quadrant of space.”

 This was all starting to feel a little overwhelming for me and I felt the need to sit down.
 I walked over to one of the posh looking chairs and carefully sat down just on the edge.
 It was quite soft and comfortable, very distinguished and authoritative looking, reminding me of something I have seen before.

-“I have detected a slight elevation in your respiratory and heart rate.”
-Helen said.
+“I have detected a slight elevation in your respiratory and heart rate,” Helen remarked.
 “Do you feel alright David?
 I hope you are not having one of your panic attacks.
 Do you require any medical attention?”

 “No...
-I’m fine Helen.”
-I answered slowly.
-“I am just a little overwhelmed and…well…disbelieved that this is all actually happening.”
+I’m fine Helen,” I answered slowly.
+“I am just a little overwhelmed, scared and…well…disbelieved that this is all actually happening.”

 “I understand.
 Would you like some water?”
 Helen asked, and from the floor next to the chair I was sitting in, a silver clear tube raised up from the floor to greet me with a small clear table attached and on top of it was a glass of sparkling water.

 “Oh...”
 I remarked, surprised, looking at it carefully.
 “What is it?”

 “It is a glass of water,” Helen answered.
 “Purified with two cubes of ice just the way you like.”